 Question: Where does the seven day week come from?
-“Then God said, "Let there be lights in the expanse of the heavens to separate the day from the night, and let them be for signs and for seasons and for days and years” (Gen 1:14).
-I understand that we have the moon to mark months, the sun to count off days and the stars for an accurate year, but nothing for the week?
+“Then God said, 'Let there be lights in the expanse of the heavens to separate the day from the night, and let them be for signs and for seasons and for days and years'” (Gen 1:14).
+I understand that we have the moon to mark months, the sun to count off days and the stars help with a year, but nothing for the week?

-Answer: The 7 day week is implicit in the Bible, although the Israelites were not particularly commanded to have a 7-day week prior to the exodus, nor were they commanded to hold a Sabbath day of rest.
+The 7-day week is implicit in the Bible, although the Israelites were not particularly commanded to have a 7-day week prior to the exodus, nor were they commanded to hold a Sabbath day of rest.
 We don’t read of a Sabbath command in the Bible until we get to the book of Exodus.

 We do read in the book of Genesis that God rested on the 7th day, and Adam and his descendants most probably followed God’s example, because Yahweh had spoken to Adam about it and set the process of a 7-day week for humanity in motion.

-Genesis chapter 1 helps us see a little of why God broke down the narrative of the creation into 7 days i.e. humans needed to follow God’s example.
-Although, it's worth remembering that Moses told us that God’s day and our day may differ - "A thousand years in your sight are like a day that has just gone by, or like a watch in the night" (Ps 90:4), but the lesson is still there for us to apply to ourselves - God didn’t “command” Adam and his descendants to take a break, the Lord led by example.
+Genesis chapters 1 and 2 help us see a little of why God broke down the narrative of creation into 6 days plus a day of rest, i.e. humans needed to follow God’s example.
+Although, we ought to bear in mind that Moses taught God’s day and our day may differ - "A thousand years in your sight are like a day that has just gone by, or like a watch in the night" (Ps 90:4), but the lesson is still there for us to apply to ourselves - God didn’t “command” Adam and his descendants to take a day off, the Lord led by example.

-Yahweh was someone whom Adam would want to emulate, so the 7-day week was a part of Adam’s life and the 7-day week would also be passed on to the surrounding Mesopotamian people because we know that they too had a 7-day week.
+Yahweh was someone whom Adam would want to emulate, so the 7-day week was a part of Adam’s life and the 7-day week would also be passed on to the surrounding Mesopotamian people because we know from their writings that they too had a 7-day week.

 We can see that Cain and Abel took time off work to present Yahweh with a gift or offering - "In the course of time Cain brought some of the fruits of the soil as an offering to the LORD" (Gen 4:3).
-What English Bibles translate is "In the course of time", is a translation of the Hebrew "At the end of days" in Hebrew.
-Barnes' commentary says "this may denote the end of the week," and so do a number of other commentarys agree.
+The phrase "In the course of time", is a translation of the Hebrew "At the end of days".
+Barnes' commentary says, "this may denote the end of the week," and a number of other commentarys agree.
 Adam, Eve, Abel and Cain seem to be using the week to mark time.

 The story of Noah also has a number of allusions to 7 days.
 Furthermore the word “week” is actually mentioned in Genesis 29:27–28 regarding Jacob’s wife Leah completing her bridal week.
 Leah and Jacob were in northern Mesopotamia at the time.
 The Hebrew word mentioned in regard to Leah and Jacob’s week is shabua, which means a heptad: a group of 7.